 - Analytical thinking: logical skills involving the ability to break down complex ideas and problems into their elements and to perform reasoning tasks efficiently and correctly.

 - Evaluative thinking: skills of making intelligent ethical, social, esthetic, and religious value judgments related to fundamental issues in contemporary society and their implications for students’ personal and professional lives.

 - Synthetic thinking: skills of pulling together a variety of views and perspectives and resolving intellectual and practical conflicts related to the many alternative ideas and voluminous information in both the theoretical and applied spheres.

-Philosophy prepares students for advanced studies in its own and in related fields, especially law.
-It is also good preparation for many careers that require a high level of logical and linguistic ability, ethical awareness, and the capacity to form sound interpretative judgments within complex and dynamic situations, on a local or global scale, Because of the strong emphasis on logical reasoning and critical thinking, philosophy majors are well suited to deal with rapid technological change.
-New roles have opened up in health care, government, education, business, environmental fields, and science and technology for those with professional training in ethics.
-Traditional philosophical education has been valuable for success in:
+Philosophy prepares students for advanced studies in its own and in related fields and for many careers which require a high level of logical and linguistic refinement, ethical awareness and the capacity to form interpretive judgments within complex and dynamic social and intellectual environments on a global scale.
+Because of the strong emphasis on logical reasoning, philosophy majors are coping particularly well with rapid technological change.
+New roles have opened in health care, government, education, business, environmental fields, technology and scientific research for those with professional training in ethics.
+Traditionally, philosophical education has been valuable for further study in:

 - the sciences, especially in relation to their theoretical foundations and their social impact;